 Include a signature:

-Attaching a signature appears very professional, specially while you are writing professional emails.
+Attaching a signature appears very professional, specially while you are writing professional email.
 As you must be already aware, the signature clearly mentions the company’s name, phone number, address and other required details.
 This information makes your email more authentic.
-Also, if the receiver has any questions, he/she may get in touch with you immediately, hence ensure when you write professional emails, include a signature.
+Also, if the receiver has any questions, he/she may get in touch with you immediately.
+Hence ensure when you write professional emails, include a signature.

 Double-check that you’ve selected the correct recipient:

 You must have experienced many a time that emails you have sent have come back or bounced back due to inappropriate email ids or landed up in someone else’s inbox due to a spelling error.
 Imagine a very confidential email landing in your competitor’s inbox due to your error in choosing a recipient, biggest goof up! hence do double-check that you’ve chosen the correct recipient.

 Too many spelling errors denotes utmost lack of professionalism.
 In fact most of your emails should go out with zero spelling errors.
 In worst case scenario receivers ignore a couple of spelling errors but too many spelling errors in most of your emails means lack of professionalism.
 Hence lack of trust or confidence from the recipient.
 With the available tools and facilities, it would take less than 5 minutes to proofread your email.
 Make it a habit to proofread and then send your emails.

 As discussed earlier, there are tons and tons of emails landing in your inbox.
 It may sometimes be impossible to respond to all the emails in time.
 However, make it a point to prioritize and at least acknowledge email on time.
 Acknowledging may not take more than a minute.
 Whenever you receive an email for action, make it a point to acknowledge the receipt of the email.
 Also ensure them to respond with an appropriate solution on a specific date.